isislovecruft/pyrsync/README.md

-The original rsync specification calls for the use of an MD5 hash, which the developers of this module considers to be outdated, and thus all occurences of MD5 have been replaced with SHA256.
+The original rsync specification calls for the use of an MD5 hash, which the developers of this module considers to be outdated, and thus all occurrences of MD5 have been replaced with SHA256.
 Personally, I would opt for using SHA512, but this would double the storage size for hash table databases.
 SHA256 is sufficient to meet standard security requirements for verification processes as of this release, although,